Why I hated practising Medicine in Nigeria

 In the places I practised, we had no universal guidelines.
 Lab results were unreliable.
 They often arrived late.
 Poverty of the people would not allow us perform necessary but expensive investigations.
-Deaths were hardly investigated.
-Housemanship made sure I had a fat pocket but I was more trained in running ward errands like chasing up investigation results than in the management of the sick - a total waste of doctor skill.
+I spent my housemanship year running ward errands like chasing up investigation results much more than I did managing the sick.
 Children suffered pain unnecessarily when we could have given numbing agents before bleeding them.
 Patients would endure multiple needle pricks to get several blood samples when only one prick most times would suffice with the appropriate equipment.
 Our medicine was crude; too crude to be human.
-I thought we were causing more pain than alleviating it.
 I couldn't bear practising like that for the rest of my life.
 It depressed me.
-I would rather spend my life making music, writing stories, bringing happiness, than watching the sick deteriorate and not offering much help, but worsening their debility.
+I would rather spend my life making music, writing stories, bringing happiness, than watching the sick deteriorate and not offering much help, but sometimes worsening their debility.

 Now on the other hand, I've seen civilization in medicine here in the UK and this excites me.
 There is strong support.
 No one is left alone to tackle a case they are not trained for or fully confident about.
 As you work, you get trained on the job, while making a satisfactory living.
 Working hours are regulated also.
 You get enough breaks to recuperate from on-call hours.
 Theatre lists are not cancelled due to delay in laundry department providing scrubs.
 Skills are well maximized.
 Nurses administer IV drugs, so the junior doctors are freed to attend to higher skilled jobs.
 Hospitals are not shut down due to inter-professional feud or strikes.
 There are standard guidelines for every condition, for example the NICE guidelines or local hospital guidelines.
 You are not expected to memorise the doses of all medicines.
 You are encouraged to check the BNF before prescribing.
 There are regular audits and quality improvement projects to keep us on track.